-The Psychology program emphasizes, research, cognition, and clinical practice, as well as personal growth.
-It provides the student with strong clinical and research skills for employment and for further training at the graduate level.
-Students may participate in the Psychology Club and may be selected to Psi Chi, the National Honor Society in Psychology.
-Students can choose from three different tracks or areas of study in psychology: General Track (GT); Practice Track (PT); and Research/Cognition Track (SRT).
-All three tracks provide a pathway for students intending to go on to graduate training, including training in the medical school program at LMU.
+The Psychology program emphasizes research, theory, practice, and academic rigor to prepare students for further training at the graduate level and/or employment.
+The program offers a senior internship or a senior research project, depending upon which track the student selects.
+Students may participate in the Psychology Club and may be selected to join Psi Chi, the National Honor Society in Psychology.
+The BS in Psychology requires 122 total credit hours, including all general education requirements and upper-level (300/400) courses.
+Students can choose from four different tracks of study in psychology: General, Counseling & Practice, Research/Cognitive, and Psychology/Pre-Medical.

+All four tracks provide a pathway for students intending to go on to graduate training, including training in the medical school program at LMU.
 An academic advisor will help a student to choose courses appropriate for graduate program to which they aspire.
-Special attention is given to matching coursework toward the MCAT examination for medical school..
+With respect to the PreMed Track, special attention will be given to matching coursework toward the MCAT examination for medical school.
 Recommended courses for aspiring medical school enrollees include: BIOL111, 111L, 112, 112L, 441, CHEM111, 111L, 112, 112L, 221, 221L, PHYS221, 221L, 212, 212L.
 Other appropriate and applicable prerequisite courses will be targeted by the program Advisor

 Students may enroll in the Psychology Program at any time, however they are encouraged to do so prior to the end of their sophomore year., Courses work toward the major in psychology will only count with a grade of "C-" or better.
-Students must attain junior status in order to enroll in PSYC 340 and/or PSYC 380.
+Students must attain junior status in order to enroll in PSYC 380.
 By the time students have completed their sophomore year they should have completed PSYC 100, 221/222, 255 and 280.

-During the senior yearstudents enrolled in the Practice Track may choose to complete a senior internship at a designated off-campus site.
-They do this by enrolling in PSYC 498 for a minimum of 3- or a maximum of 6-credit hours.
+During the senior year, students enrolled in the Practice Track will complete a senior internship at a designated offcampus site.
+They do this by enrolling in PSYC 498 for a minimum of 3 or a maximum of 6 credit hours.